Jonathangmit/scriptingGMITproject/README.md

 T test selected and box plots added to produce analysiscontruct4.py

 ## 17/04/20 -19/04/20
 Investigation into Machine learning algorithms to manipulate the data.
-SVC (support vestor classifier) selected based on infomation (I found a site that gave a programe that delivered rated output for a number of machine learning add ins but given my newness to macine learning rather than employ the code from that step I chose to select the best rated add in and work to produce output with that.
-The best rated was SVC, after manual manipulation of parameters The following values were set to Kernel=linear, test and train size to default and C=1.5.
+SVC (support vestor classifier) selected based on infomation (I found a site that gave a programe that delivered rated output for a number of machine learning add ins but given my newness to machine learning rather than employ the code from that step I chose to select the best rated and in work to produce output with that.
+The best rated was SVC.

 ## 21/04/20 - 22/04/20
 Cleaning up code analysis 9 and 10 added.

+## 23/04/20
+SVC investigation SVC investrigation script was written to provide inforamation that would determine the number of samples used to train.
+The script runs the algorithm 100 times through a range of training sample sizes from 10 to 70.
+The 100 accuracy values determined from each set were then manipulated to provide information (mean, standard deviation & varience).
+This was then graphed and the from this output final values forthe training sample number were determined.

+This script was then changed to allow determination of the C value using the same methhod with the train sample value fixed at 60.
+The output was viewed and final C value was selected.

+Training sample = 60
+Test sample = 90
+C value = 1.5

 # 4. Main project analysis and discussion